RaspAP/raspap-docs/docs/insiders.md

 curl -sL https://install.raspap.com | bash -s -- --upgrade --insiders
 ```

+!!! tip "Tip"
+    When upgrading to Insiders, GitHub will ask you for your username and password in order to clone the private repository.
+You must enter a GitHub **Personal Access Token** at the password prompt.
+This is explained in the [Authentication](insiders.md#authentication) section below.

 ### Authentication
-As of August 13, 2021 GitHub [removed support for password authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/), so you will need to generate a **Personal Access Token** and pass this as a parameter to the installer.
+As of August 2021 GitHub [removed support for password authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/), so you will need to generate a **Personal Access Token** and use this in place of your password.
 The process of creating a token is straightforward and [described here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token).

-!!! warning "Important"
+!!! tip "Tip"
-    Several users have reported difficulties upgrading to Insiders using GitHub's personal access token.
-Before invoking the Quick installer to perform the upgrade, it's recommended to verify your token using the method described below.
-Also, be aware that GitHub may prompt you for a your account password.
-In this case, enter your token instead.
+    Before invoking the Quick installer to perform an upgrade or new Insiders install, it's recommended to verify your token using the method described below.

-If this is your first time using a GitHub personal access token, you can verify it by using `curl` and the GitHub API.
+If this is your first time using a GitHub personal access token, you can verify it by using `curl` and the [GitHub API](https://docs.github.com/rest).
 Substitute your token value for `MY_TOKEN` below:

 ```
 curl -sS -f -I -H "Authorization: token MY_TOKEN" https://api.github.com